Configure Sizes for Cloud Services

 When you create your service model, you can specify the size to which to deploy an instance of your role, depending on its resource requirements.
 The size of the role determines the number of CPU cores, the memory capacity, and the local file system size that is allocated to a running instance.

-For detailed information about the available sizes and options for Virtual Machines on Windows Azure, see Virtual Machine and Cloud Service Sizes for Windows Azure.
+For detailed information about the available sizes and options for Virtual Machines on Windows Azure, see Virtual Machine and Cloud Service Sizes for Azure.

 To specify the virtual machine size for your role, edit your service definition file, and set the vmsize attribute of the WebRole, WorkerRole, or Role element to the size that you desire.
-For more information, see Windows Azure Service Definition Schema (.csdef File).
+For more information, see Azure Service Definition Schema (.csdef File).

 <WebRole name="WebRole1" vmsize="Small"> … </WebRole>